Printed circuit board

 3. PCB milling uses a two or three-axis mechanical milling system to mill away the copper foil from the substrate.
 A PCB milling machine (referred to as a 'PCB Prototyper') operates in a similar way to a plotter, receiving commands from the host software that control the position of the milling head in the x, y, and (if relevant) z axis.

-4. Laser resist ablation Spray black paint onto copper clad laminate, place into CNC laser plotter.
+4. Laser resist ablation involves spraying black paint onto copper clad laminate, then placing the board into CNC laser plotter.
 The laser raster-scans the PCB and ablates (vaporizes) the paint where no resist is wanted.
 (Note: laser copper ablation is rarely used and is considered experimental.[clarification needed])

-5. Laser etching The copper may be removed directly by a CNC laser.
-Like PCB milling above this is used mainly for prototyping.
+5. Laser etching, in which the copper may be removed directly by a CNC laser.
+Like PCB milling above, this is used mainly for prototyping.

 The method chosen depends on the number of boards to be produced and the required resolution.